Moderate deviations for systems of slow-fast stochastic reaction-diffusion equations: Introduction

 Moderate deviations characterize the decay rates of rare event probabilities that lie on an asymptotic regime between the Central Limit Theorem (CLT) and the corresponding LDP.
 The goal of the present paper is to prove a Moderate Deviation Principle (MDP) for system \eqref{model} in Regimes 1 and 2.
 The latter is equivalent to deriving an LDP for the process

-where $h(\epsilon)$ (known as the \textit{speed} of the LDP) is such that Note that if we set $h\equiv 1$ and let $\epsilon\to 0$ we would observe the behavior of normal deviations (CLT) around $\bar{X}$ while if we naively set $h(\epsilon)=1/\sqrt{\epsilon}$ we would observe the Large Deviations behavior.
-This justifies the fact that the MDP fills an asymptotic gap between the CLT and the LDP and, as such, it inherits characteristics of both.
+with speed $h^2(\epsilon)$.
+The scaling factor $h(\epsilon)$ is such that Note that if we set $h\equiv 1$ and let $\epsilon\to 0$ we would observe the behavior of normal deviations (CLT) around $\bar{X}$ while if we naively set $h(\epsilon)=1/\sqrt{\epsilon}$ we would observe the Large Deviations behavior.
+Hence, the MDP fills an asymptotic gap between the CLT and the LDP and, as such, it inherits characteristics of both.

 One of the most effective methods in proving statements about the behavior of rare events (such as LDPs and MDPs) is the weak convergence method (see \cite{boue1998variational}, \cite{budhiraja2008large}, as well as the books \cite{budhiraja2019analysis} and \cite{dupuis2011weak}) which is the method we are using in this paper.
 The core of this approach lies in the use of a variational representation of exponential functionals of Wiener processes (see \cite{boue1998variational} for SDEs and \cite{budhiraja2008large} for SPDEs).
 Roughly speaking, one can represent the exponential functional of the moderate deviation process $\eta^{\epsilon}$ that appears in the Laplace Principle (LP) (which is equivalent to an MDP) as a variational infimum of a family of controlled moderate deviation processes $\eta^{\epsilon,u}$, plus a quadratic cost, over a suitable family of stochastic controls $u$.
 In particular, for any bounded continuous function $\Lambda: C([0,T]; L^2(0,L))\rightarrow \R$: